prachi01645/Abuse_Anomaly_Detection/README.md

 This project detects abusive or anomalous text messages using pure Python.
 It is fully self-contained and does not require any external libraries.

+## Methodology

+ Step 1: Input Parsing – Messages are read from a list (or file)

+ Step 2: Keyword Matching – Checks for abusive words

+ Step 3: Anomaly Detection – Flags suspicious messages

+ Step 4: Output Classification – Labels messages as Safe or Abusive

 ## How to Run
 1. Open [abuse_detection.py](./abuse_detection.py) in Python 3.x
 2. Run the script